microsoft/pxt-common-packages/libs/music/docs/reference/music/composing-sounds.md

 Of course, we can't use written music in our code.
 We can make music another way.
 The way to do it is to put names of notes together as a [string](/reference/types/string).
-We make our notes using letters, symbols, and nubmers.
+We make our notes using letters, symbols, and numbers.
 Notes put together in our code look like:
 ```block
 "E3:3 R:1 D#:3 R:1 D:4 R:1 C#:8"
 ```